PhroggDev/THM_Rooms/ide/ide.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 # Nmap done at Sat Nov  6 22:31:06 2021 -- 1 IP address (1 host up) scanned in 523.21 seconds
 ```
-Loading this new url in our browser redirects us to a login page.
+Loading this new url in our browser redirects us to a login page for [Codiad Web IDE](http://codiad.com).
+From a link to the [Github Repo](https://github.com/Codiad/Codiad) we see it is a web based IDE for code development that has made note it is no longer maintained.
+Last commit was *Mar 21, 2020*.
 Capturing a login can be done with a proxy or easier still, using the dev tools in either Firefox or Chrome.
-In Firefox, what I prefer to use, open up the Network tab in DevTools before logging in so that exchange is captured in the tool.
+In Firefox, what I prefer to use, open up the Network tab in DevTools before logging in so that the exchange is captured in the tool.
 Log in with credentials we can spot in the captured **POST** request that we'll save to a file for reference in the next step.
 Click on the **POST** request in the Network tab, Click on Copy--->Copy Request Headers, paste that into a file.
 Then Copy-->Copy Post Data and paste that below the headers.
 ```text
 POST http://ide.thm:62337/components/user/controller.php?action=authenticate HTTP/1.1
 Host: ide.thm